 In fact, have two.
 Hop on the Vermont Maple Creemee Trail, where venturing from stop to stop absolutely feels like being a kid in a candy store.
 The trail includes state mainstays like Allenholm, the oldest commercial apple orchard in Vermont (1870!), and shops like Morse Farm Maple Sugarworks, where fresh kettle corn and traditional treats like maple candy and maple fudge are hard to resist.
 And the free tastings?
 Nearly impossible.

-And, yes, Vermont knows beer, with 56 craft breweries to choose from.
+Vermont knows beer, too, with 56 craft breweries to choose from.
 If that number doesn’t sound impressive, keep in mind the state is 10% the size of Florida.
 Options are spread everywhere, from the family-run Alchemist in Waterbury to The Vermont Pub and Brewery in Burlington, the state’s oldest and a visionary pioneer from 1988.

 Of course, maple butter and brews require balance.
 Spend your summer days outdoors — think waterfalls and plunge pools (Bingham Falls comes to mind), driving scenic routes in search of binocular views, or channeling your inner zen by fishing on secluded lakes.
 And bust out those bikes!
 The Lamoille Valley Rail Trail is set to be New England’s longest, coming in at 93 miles from the Connecticut River Valley to just shy of Lake Champlain.
 Mountain bikers jonesing for a little more technical terrain should check out Mt.
 Snow’s 30 miles of trails; meanwhile, eager novices and families may enjoy the 14-mile Hoot, Toot & Whistle trail along the western edge of the nearby Harriman Reservoir.